 The market will adapt to address liability, insurance, and related concerns where ranching and electric generation operations coexist.
 For our smaller, regional projects, these issues were straightforward to navigate.
 Looking ahead, we expect utility-scale developments to recognize the value of preserving existing land use—keeping ranchers actively managing their land.
 In the long term, this means healthier grasslands, and avoiding the risk of creating weed-dominated spaces.

 At RUTE, we design, manufacture and deliver strong, cable-based structures to support wind and solar generators.
-Our structures are inspired by nature and engineered with the planet in mind.
+Our structures are inspired and engineered with the wind in mind.
+In prior careers, several of us worked in commercial fishing, on deck, hauling gear, leading here.

 RUTE SunTracker is a division of RUTE Foundation Systems.
 In 2018 we built the first precast post-tensioned, box girder foundation for the wind industry and won a prestigious Post-Tensioning Institute award.